wegue-oss/wegue/upgrade-notes.md

 The majority of those can be fixed automatically by running the `npm run lint:fix` command.
 If you want to momentarily bypass some advanced errors to test your upgraded app or want to adapt linting rules to better suit your preferences, you can modify the `.eslintrc.js` file as needed.

+### Other Changes

+`mapGeodataDragDop` property of the main `Wegue` application configuration was renamed `mapGeodataDragDrop`.
+Please update your configuration files accordingly.

 ## v1 -> v2

 ### Vue-CLI